-An earlier post about laminated plane irons asked why manufacturers went to the trouble of making their blades by welding a steel bit on to a wrought iron backing and this in turn led to a brief review of the history of steel and steel making:
+An earlier post about laminated plane irons asked why manufacturers went to the trouble of making their blades by welding a steel bit on to a wrought iron backing.

-As mentioned in the earlier post, there are good reasons for thinking that laminated blades were made to satisfy the demands of end users, but my own conclusions following this bit of research is that the tool makers had compelling economic reasons first and foremost1)at least in the 2nd half of the 19th century, see footnote below for some information about laminated irons made in the 20th.
-I attempt to explain my conclusions below.
+As mentioned in the earlier post, there are good reasons for thinking that laminated blades were made to satisfy the demands of end users, but my own conclusions following this bit of research is that the tool makers had compelling economic reasons first and foremost.

 Naturally, the price of wrought iron and crucible steel varied over the years, but all the contemporary accounts from the 19th century I have seen agree that there was never a time when the difference was anything other than significant, with the best crucible steel prices reported as being between 5 and 10 times that of wrought iron at various points over this time period.

-Considering the lengthy and inconvenient processing required to make crucible steel described in the posts above we can start to understand why this was so and also to propose some sums to illustrate the economics of making laminated edge tools vs making them from solid steel.
+Considering the lengthy and inconvenient processing required to make crucible steel we can begin to understand why this was so and also to propose some sums to illustrate the economics of making laminated edge tools vs making them from solid steel.

 The accumulated experience of a century has convinced the manufacturers of crucible cast steel that the finest qualities can only be made from bar steel which has been converted from iron made from Dannemora ore.
 This iron is expensive, its average cost for the last forty years has been at least £25 a ton, the process of converting it into steel is slow and costly the process of melting in small crucibles is extravagant both in labor and fuel and subsequently the best qualities of crucible cast steel can only be sold at a high price.